protieusz/Starship-Bubu-01-Prototype-Trackball-Unit/README.md

 Initially this project was just going to be a working concept prototype and in the end it turns out to be a very functional working build.

+QMK source code was borrowed from Aki27's Bally build.
+I just copy and pasted most of it and adjust minor stuff.
+No support will be given since I am not well verse in QMK.

 Nov 11,2023
 Upgraded with a janky case.
 https://www.instagram.com/p/CzhdMmdv5LE/?igshid=YzE4YTliZjNlMA==